jtl-software/connector-documentation/plugins/events.rst

 3. Handle events
 ----------------

-Handle events are fired before and after specific request in 'handled' by Application or by Connector (depends on implementation).
+Handle events are fired before and after a specific request is 'handled' by the :doc:`Core</glossary/core>` or by the :doc:`endpoint </glossary/endpoint>` (depends on implementation).

 Events: